 In addition to our successful taught MA courses, we also supervise research students (MPhil and PhD) in the same way as at other universities - on a face to face basis.
 We accept part-time and full-time registration for these degrees.

-The art history department welcomes applications from suitably qualified candidates.
+The art history at the OU welcomes applications from suitably qualified candidates.
 Look at the staff pages to find out more about the research we do and to identify potential supervisors.
-The principal areas of research in the department are:
+The principal areas of research in the OU art history are:

 All of our PhD students are provided with one or more supervisors for the duration of their studies.
 They will meet with you regularly and act as your academic advisors.
 They will provide guidance on your research topic, on the skills you will need to successfully complete your studies, on planning your research and on writing your thesis.
 They will read all your work and discuss it with you, helping you to develop your ideas and to think critically and independently about your topic.
 They will encourage you in your studies and give advice if things are not working according to plan.

 If you wish to work towards a research degree, you will need to satisfy the department that

 (a) you have a viable research proposal (advice on preparing a proposal is available here)

 (b) you are likely to be able to complete a research degree in Art History successfully;